loglizzy/Roblox-Instance-Serializator/README.md

 ### Usage
 Grab an example place in /examples and see how the working version can be used.
+The current usable version is the InstanceSerializer luau file, it's very shallow and to be honest bad, wait until i complete ObjPacker to use a well made product.

 ### Help developing
 Take the code and make sure you are coding it using the same pattern i do, so the codebase does'nt.